geotrev/bulba/README.md

 # \<upgraded-element\>

 `UpgradedElement` is an accessible base class enabling modern component authoring techniques in custom elements.
 It weighs just 3kb minified + gzipped.
+Partially inspired by [LitElement](https://github.com/polymer/lit-element).

 How does `upgraded-element` stand apart from other UI libraries/frameworks?
 It's built on top of native browser technologies: shadow roots, custom elements, making it lightning fast.
 Reconciliation (DOM updates) are restricted to shadow root contexts; this means a parent component re-rendering will not, by default, re-render its children (unless those children have [reflected properties](#configuration-options)), which significantly reduces render times.
 The reconciliation strategy is forked from [reefjs](https://github.com/cferdinandi/reef) by Chris Ferdinandi.